imagineLife/big-site/content/k8s/from-docker-to-k8s.md

 The above 5 parts
 - will get deployed in containers
 - will leverage connectivity
-- will allow access where needed
+- will allow access to services & pods where needed

-#### Starting with 1 Pod Per Service
+### Starting with 1 Pod Per Service
+#### Understand the Connectivity Reqs
+- **redis**
+  - accessed by voting & worker app
+  - voting app saves the vote to redis
+  - worker reads from redis
+- **postgres**
+  - accessed by worker and results app
+  - worker updates the total count of votes
+  - results app reads from it for display
+- **worker**
+  - not accessed by any other service
+  - only accesses other apps

+#### Understanding services and ports
+- voting-app on 80
+- redis on 6379
+- results-app on 80
+- postgres on 5432
+- worker... no ports available by others!

+Note, the services should not refer to one another by I.P address.
+The services should....use other services... to talk to one another.